liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 later change that color in a single place instead of change the complete code wich of course improves consistency and makes theming easy.

+Variables are always *global*, i.e., they are visible in all CSS, JavaScript, and HTML code.
+FIXME: should there be rules about where to introduce variables, so they are not getting scattered all over the code?

 Mixins
 ++++++